 If lowered estrogen levels are causing your symptoms of HSDD, estrogen therapy may be suggested.
 Your doctor will recommend applying a cream, suppository, or ring that releases estrogen in the vagina.
 This can increase blood flow without the unwanted side effects that come with taking an estrogen pill.

-Another treatment option is the FDA-approved pill flibanserin (Addyi).
-This medication has been shown to boost sex drive in women with low sexual desire.
+Another treatment option is the pill flibanserin (Addyi), which has been approved by the Food and Drug Administration (FDA).
+This medication has been shown to boost sex drive in premenopausal women with low sexual desire.

-However, the drug is not for everyone; side effects include hypotension (low blood pressure), fainting, and dizziness.
+However, the drug is not for everyone.
+Possible side effects include hypotension (low blood pressure), fainting, and dizziness.

 Lifestyle changes could also relieve stress and help improve a woman’s libido.
 These include: